Bony pelvis structure, types, organs, Differences between male & female pelvis

 - Pelvic outlet: Wider

 - Pubic arch: Wide forming an obtuse.
-Its margin are not everted
+Its margin is not everted

 - Symphysis pubis: Short